KittyGiraudel/site/_posts/2022-05-21-simple-access-management-with-sanity.md

 title: Simple access management with Sanity
 ---

 Access management is important to any CMS.
 Unfortunately, [Sanity](https://sanity.io)’s ability to define custom roles is restricted to customers of the business plan.
-In this article, we will see how to customize the studio based on default roles, something that is possible with all Sanity plans—albeit a little tricky to set up (kind thanks to [Knut](https://twitter.com/kmelve) for showing me the way).
+In this article, we will see how to customize the studio based on default roles, something that is possible with all Sanity plans — albeit a little tricky to set up (kind thanks to [Knut](https://twitter.com/kmelve) for showing me the way).

 1. [Introduction](#introduction)
 2. [Caveats](#caveats)